opnsense/docs/source/manual/how-tos/wireguard-client.rst

 ..
 Note::

     There is no need to configure IPs on the interface.
-The tunnel address(es) specified in the Local configuration for your WireGuard server will be automatically assigned to the interface once WireGuard is restarted
+The tunnel address(es) specified in the Instance configuration for your server will be automatically assigned to the interface once WireGuard is restarted

 - **Save** the interface configuration and then click **Apply changes**
 - Restart WireGuard - you can do this by turning it off and on under :menuselection:`VPN --> WireGuard --> General` (click **Apply** after both unchecking and checking the checkbox)